pcohen89/catepiller/README.md

 - [x] Svm (small data means this might work okay)
 - [x] penalized regression
 - [x] NN (sigh, finding a reasonable specification has been a nightmare)
-- [ ] KNN (this might actually be a reasonable application for it, remember to normalize first)
+- [x] KNN (this might actually be a reasonable application for it, remember to normalize first)(this was bad)
 - [x] Try to get XGBOOST running
 - [x] Two stage stacking approach (first stage you create predictions for bunch of model using only two components at a time, second state you fite a ridge to all varaibles plus first stage predictions)